 Weighing in at an estimated 2500 pounds, Jobie Morris has to be considered one of the biggest authors of our time.
 Jobie is also believed to be the only “technically a bull” to have published a book.
 Jobie, however, prefers to be known as a Black Angus Terrier.
 Jobie’s book, Dear Grandma . . .
 Love, Jobie: Letters from a Black Angus Terrier, was released in mid August 2012 (available on Amazon.com).
+In November 2014, he supervised his Mom as she wrote, Emgie, the story of one of his neighbors—a tiny Scottish Highland calf (available on Amazon.com).

 From humble beginnings as a rescue calf, Jobie rapidly evolved into a Black Angus Terrier—a breed best known for playing with toys, dressing up, enjoying tummy rubs, and giving kisses.
 During much of his first year, Jobie entertained the travelers along a busy street in Miles City, Montana as he cavorted with his bowling ball, rolled over for tummy rubs, or simply acted as a pillow for his Mom to rest on.
 Jobie has moved five times since then, but has always lived in or just outside of Miles City, Montana.
 All of Jobie’s photographs are taken in or just outside of Miles City, Montana—the place he calls home!